PapenfussLab/gridss/Readme.md

 Secondly, using left or right alignment for imprecise call will result in the nominal call being at the edge of the confidence interval bounds.
 Centre-aligning imprecise calls makes sense as it is (usually) the centre position that is the most likely to be correct.

-### What does `gridss_annotate_kraken2.sh` output?
+### What does `gridss_annotate_kraken2` output?

-`gridss_annotate_kraken2.sh` adds Kraken2 classifications to single breakend and breakpoint inserted sequences.
+`gridss_annotate_kraken2` adds Kraken2 classifications to single breakend and breakpoint inserted sequences.
 The [NCBI taxonomy ID](https://www.ncbi.nlm.nih.gov/taxonomy) for the inserted sequences is in the `INSTAXID` INFO field.

 ## GRIDSS JAR

 GRIDSS takes a modular approach and the GRIDSS jar consists of a collection of separate tools.
 Each tool in the GRIDSS pipeline can be run independently.
-The following data flow diagram gives an overview of the GRIDSS pipeline used when running `gridss.sh`.
+The following data flow diagram gives an overview of the GRIDSS pipeline used when running `gridss`.

 ![GRIDSS data flow diagram](https://docs.google.com/drawings/d/1aXFBH0E9zmW4qztHIEliZfsLCHJa6_-l624Frq1X-Ms/pub?w=973&h=760)

 #### CallVariants

 This tool runs every step in the variant calling pipeline.
-This entry point has been superceeded by `gridss.sh` but is retained for backward compatibility with existing pipeline. `gridss.sh` is preferred as it has lower peak memory usage and is slightly faster due to the use of samtools for sorting instead of htsjdk.
+This entry point has been superceeded by `gridss` but is retained for backward compatibility with existing pipeline. `gridss` is preferred as it has lower peak memory usage and is slightly faster due to the use of samtools for sorting instead of htsjdk.

 #### CollectGridssMetrics